Spring Branch ISD employee honored for taking action during fire

-"I knew it was families from our school," said Cindy Rojas, a student support specialist at Hollybrook Elementary.
+"I knew it was families from our school," said Cindy Rojas, a student support specialist at Hollibrook Elementary.

 She was working with staff when they started to notice black smoke filling the air.

-"That day as we could see the black smoke coming out and later the flames...she didn't think about it twice," said Annabel Taylor, the school's principal.
+"That day as we could see the black smoke coming out and later the flames...she didn't think about it twice," said Anabel Taylor, the school's principal.

 Rojas immediately crossed the nearby fence and ran over to the building.
 Four units were up in flames and outside of the building is where she found one of their 8th grade students holding her baby sister.